-OCD restaurant review - Tel Aviv, Israel
+OCD restaurant - Tel Aviv, Israel

 The most exciting dining destination in the Middle East (and, arguably, in the Mediterranean) is Tel Aviv, where young chefs explore a wide spectrum of culinary traditions and add a unique slant.
 Nowhere is this more evident than at OCD, helmed by a rising star in Israel’s culinary world.